Godzilla vs. King Ghidorah: Plot

-In 1992, Godzilla is still weakened after being infected by the ANEB (Anti-Nuclear Energy Bacteria).
-Meanwhile, science fiction author Kenichiro Terasawa is writing a book about the monster and learns of a group of Japanese soldiers stationed on Lagos Island during the Gilbert and Marshall Islands campaign.
-In February 1944, while threatened by American forces, the Japanese soldiers were saved by a mysterious dinosaur, which Terasawa theorizes was subsequently mutated into Godzilla in 1954 after a hydrogen bomb test on the island.
-Yasuaki Shindo, a wealthy businessman and army veteran who commanded the Lagos Garrison, confirms that the dinosaur did indeed exist.
+Two years after his battle with Biollante, Godzilla is still weakened from being infected by the Anti-Nuclear Energy Bacteria (ANEB).
+Meanwhile, science fiction author Kenichiro Terasawa learns of a group of Japanese soldiers stationed on Lagos Island during the Gilbert and Marshall Islands campaign; where they were threatened by American forces, before being saved by a mysterious dinosaur, Godzillasaurus, which Terasawa theorizes to have mutated into the first Godzilla due to nuclear notes on the island..
+Powerful businessman and veteran, Yasuaki Shindo, who commanded the Lagos Garrison, confirms Godzillasaurus' existence.

-Meanwhile, a UFO lands on Mount Fuji.
-When the JSDF investigates, they are greeted by Wilson, Grenchiko, Emmy Kano, and the android M-11.
-The visitors, known as the "Futurians", explain that they are from the year 2204, where Godzilla has completely destroyed Japan.
-The Futurians plan to travel back in time to 1944 and remove the dinosaur from Lagos Island before the island is irradiated, thus preventing the mutation of the creature into Godzilla.
-As proof of their story, Emmy presents a copy of Terasawa's book, which has not yet been completed in the present.
+Soon, a UFO named MOTHER lands near Mount Fuji.
+When the JSDF investigates, MOTHER is revealed to be a time machine piloted by the Futurians — Wilson, Grenchiko, Emmy Kano, and the android M-11 — who explain that they are from the year 2204, claiming Godzilla has completely destroyed Japan.
+The Futurians plan to travel back to 1944 and remove Godzillasaurus from Lagos Island before the nuclear tests, preventing its mutation into Godzilla.
+To prove themselves, Emmy presents a copy of Terasawa's book, which he's yet to publish.

-The Futurians, Terasawa, Miki Saegusa, and Professor Mazaki, board a time shuttle and travel back to 1944 to Lagos Island.
-There, as American forces land and engage the Japanese forces commanded by Shindo, the dinosaur attacks and kills the American soldiers.
-The U.S. Navy then bombs the dinosaur from the sea and gravely wounds it.
-After Shindo and his men leave the island, M-11 teleports the dinosaur from Lagos Island to the Bering Strait.
-Before returning to 1992, the Futurians secretly leave three small creatures called Dorats on Lagos Island, which are exposed to radiation from the hydrogen bomb test in 1954 and merge to become King Ghidorah.
-After returning to 1992, the Futurians use King Ghidorah to subjugate Japan and issue an ultimatum, but Japan refuses to surrender.
+The Futurians, Terasawa, Miki Saegusa, and Professor Mazaki, travel back to 1944 to Lagos Island, where Japanese forces led by Shindo fight with attacking American forces.
+As per Shindo's story, Godzillasaurus fights off the Americans, but is mortally wounded by U.S. Navy.
+After Shindo and his men leave the island, M-11 has Godzillasaurus teleported from Lagos Island to the Bering Strait.
+Before departing, the Futurians secretly leave three genetic-engineered dragons called Dorats on Lagos Island, which are later irradiated by nuclear tests, mutating and merging King Ghidorah.
+Returning to 1992, the Futurians use Ghidorah to subjugate Japan and issue an ultimatum of surrender.